haampie/simple-slideshow/src/presentation.md

 # Contents

 - Programming & mathematics
-- Parallellism by example
+- Parallelism by example

 ---

-# Why parallellism is necessary
+# Why parallelism is necessary
 - Hardware development is beginning to slow
 - Power consumption grows faster than clock speed